ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 });
 ```

-The attribute we override here, `separateDebugInfo`, is not defined in the source code of `hello`, but it is defined in `stdenv.mkDerivation`.
+The attribute we override here, `separateDebugInfo`, is defined in `stdenv.mkDerivation`, not in the source code of `hello`.
-We can check the source code of `stdenv.mkDerivation` to see all the attributes defined in it, by using `nix repl '<nixpkgs>'` and then enter `:e stdenv.mkDerivation`.
+We can check the source code of `stdenv.mkDerivation` to see all the attributes defined in it by using `nix repl '<nixpkgs>'` and then enter `:e stdenv.mkDerivation`.

 ### 3. Overlays